 Before a barrister can decide whether or not to assist you, we need you to supply further information and details.
-Please download and complete the Direct Access Instruction Form and return this to Chambers by email to email@example.com or by post to 7 Staple Inn Chambers, Holborn Bars, London, WC1V 7QH.
+Please email email@example.com or write to Staple Inn Chambers, 7 Staple Inn, Holborn Bars, London, WC1V 7QH.
 Please mark your correspondence “Public Access Instruction”.
-A member of our clerking team will confirm receipt of your completed form within 24 hours.
+A member of our clerking team will be in touch within 24 hours.

 The information you provide may be sufficient for a barrister to agree to take on your case and for an initial estimate of the fees likely to be incurred.
-Many Public Access barristers in the team offer a free 15 minute telephone discussion to talk about your requirements before you commit.
+Some barristers in the Public Access team offer a free 15 minute telephone discussion to talk about your requirements before you commit.
 This will normally be arranged within 48 hours.

 A client care letter will then be issued, setting out the scope of work, the fees payable and any other conditions subject to which the work will be carried out.
 In some cases, it may be necessary for the barrister to hold a preliminary meeting with you before accepting the work and before a client care letter can be prepared.

 The cost of instructing a barrister at Staple Inn will depend on:–

 - the amount of papers

 - the seniority of counsel

 - the distance / travel time to any hearing

 The quotation provided will either be on an hourly rate or fixed fee, subject to what is most cost-effective and appropriate for the case.
 A reasonable quotation will be provided, taking into account all the circumstances of the case, including estimating preparation time and hearing time required for your case.
 There may be additional costs for travel or copying of original documents.
 The current rate of VAT will be added to all fees (unless exemptions apply).